myFaro/myFaro-API/README.md

    `resource=[string]`

    When a Resource is provided, the User will be redirected to this Resource after succesfull login.
 If no Resource or a non-supported Resource is provided, the User will be redirected to the CaseFile's default interface.

-    Supported resources:
+The following list shows the supported Resources:

    | Resource | Notes |
    | :--- | :--- |